UdaySagar-Git/sql-playground/README.md

 - **Lazy Loading**: Uses `lazy()` and `Suspense` to load non-critical components asynchronously.
 - **Optimized Re-renders**: Utilizes `useMemo` and `useCallback` to prevent unnecessary updates.
 - **Reusable Components**: Enhances maintainability and performance.
+- **Lazy Tab Loading**: No tabs are created by default to avoid rendering the editor component, significantly improving initial load time.

 ## Project Structure